State Criminal Alien Assistance Program (16.606)

 Credentials/Documentation

 Preapplication coordination is required.
-Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 SCAAP applications are administered via the Office of Justice Programs Internet-based Grants Management System.
 Inmate data, including the proper inmate identifiers, may either be manually key-stroked into the on-line application system, or submitted on-line by electronically attaching the applicable portions of their inmate databases.
 Awards are announced after the ICE inmate verification process is done.
 Technical assistance is available to applicants for preparation of the on-line application process by calling the OJP Grants Management System Hotline at 1-888-549-9901.

 Award Procedure

 The final payment process requires that all applications and all data be fully processed and verified before any payments are made.
-Inmate data will be verified by the Immigration and Customs Enforcement.
-ICE will attempt to match the inmate data records provided to records in its databases to obtain the maximum number of confirmed matches.
-These matches are expected to include three categories: 1) those positively identified (matched) as qualifying undocumented criminal aliens; 2) those unknowns and 3) those positively identified as non criminal aliens.
+Inmate data will be verified by the ICE, who will attempt to match the inmate data records provided to records in its databases to obtain the maximum number of confirmed matches.
+These matches are expected to include three categories: 1) those positively identified (matched) as qualifying undocumented criminal aliens; 2) those unknowns and 3) those positively identified as non- criminal aliens.
 Applicants will be given credit for a percentage of inmates whose eligibility cannot be determined through positive identification or "match," but have valid foreign countries of birth.
 Payments will be based on the days of incarceration for the verified number of aliens incarcerated by each applicant.
 Payments are granted by the Director of the Bureau of Justice Assistance, Office of Justice Programs, Department of Justice.
 The payment must be accepted on-line and the acceptance will effect a simultaneous assurance of compliance with conditions.
-Acceptance of the payment online initiates the automatic electronic transfer of funds from OJP to the recipient.
+Acceptance of the payment on-line initiates the automatic electronic transfer of funds from OJP to the recipient.

 Deadlines

-Contact the headquarters or regional office, as appropriate, for application deadlines.
+Contact the headquarters or regional location, as appropriate for application deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 Appeals

-Not Applicable.
+Not applicable.

 Renewals